sagarkurbet/Car-Price-Prediction/README.md

 ## It is a major research topic in machine learning because the price of a car depends on many factors.

 ### Some packages are:
-numpy
+1.numpy
-pandas
+2.pandas
-matplotlib
+3.matplotlib
-seaborn
+4.seaborn
-Automate EDA by klib
+5.Automate EDA by klib
-scikit-learn
+6.scikit-learn

 ### Description
 1. This project takes the parameters of an used car like: Company name, Model name, Year of Purchase, Fuel Type and Number of Kilometers it has been driven